We Saw a Blue Whale, Really! Whale Watching, Mirissa Sri Lanka

 What Does Whale Watching in Mirissa Cost?

-It cost us $100 for the four of us.
-The children were half price.
-That included transport from our guest house and a simple breakfast.
-If this was a whale watching tour in Australia you’d easily pay that much each.
-I have no idea what they charge you to see a whale in California, if you’ve seen a blue whale over there please enlighten me.
+It cost us $100 for the four of us a few years back.
+Today (2024) the price has risen, but it’s still affordable.
+The children were half-price.
+The cost included transport from our guest house in Mirissa to the harbour and a simple breakfast.
+If this was a whale-watching tour in Australia you’d easily pay that much each.

-There were only 12 of us on the boat, we each had a life jacket and comfortable chairs, so comfortable most of us nodded off on the way back.
-The boat was small enough to scare me, I’m a land lubber, but perfectly adequate with shade and a raised viewing deck.
+The boat was small enough to scare me, I’m a landlubber, but perfectly adequate with shade and a raised viewing deck.
 The crew knew exactly what they were doing and where to find us a whale.
 Add to that the Sri Lankan charm, lovely manners and good looks and you’ve got an all round great experience.

 Was This a Whale Friendly Operation?